The Bias-Variance Trade-off

 As you get into statistics, you hear people talk about the “bias-variance trade-off” a lot.
 And when people mention it, they will often start discussing the mean-squared error, which is a function of the bias and variance of an estimator.
 Then you start looking at formulas.
 But what does this concept mean intuitively?

-The reason is that if we divide by \(latex n\) to calculate the variance, our estimate is biased.
+The reason is that if we divide by \(n\) to calculate the variance, our estimate is biased.
 But will the variance of our estimate also be lower?
 Yes!

 If we repeatedly draw datasets of size 1000 from a Normal(0,1) distribution and calculate the variance for each dataset with both methods, we’ll get a distribution of estimates.
 With this distribution we’ll get a sense of how much each estimator is biased but also the variance of the estimator.
 This is what is displayed in figure 1 below.
 You can see the sampling distribution for both methods with the variance of our estimates given on the figure.